fastify/fastify-helmet/README.md

 ## Usage

-Simply require this plugin, and the basic security headers will be set.
+Simply require this plugin and the basic security headers will be set.

 ```js
 const fastify = require('fastify')()